 Frequently Asked Questions

-The Family Caregiver Stipend is a flat monthly cash benefit paid by the MCO to a family caregiver of an ECF CHOICES Group 4 member who lives at home.
-As of 2026, the stipend is up to $500/month for a child member under 18, or up to $1,000/month for an adult member age 18+.
+A flat monthly cash benefit paid by the MCO to a family caregiver of an ECF CHOICES Group 4 member living at home.
+As of 2026: up to $500/month for a child member under 18, or up to $1,000/month for a member age 18+.
 FCS is paid instead of Supportive Home Care; the caregiver does not enroll with CDTN as a Consumer-Directed Worker.

 CHOICES (Groups 1–3) serves adults 65+ or adults 21+ with physical disabilities and runs through TennCare Connect / your AAAD.
 ECF CHOICES (Groups 4–8) serves people of any age with intellectual or developmental disabilities and runs through the Department of Disability and Aging.
-Both share the TennCare III §1115 demonstration and the same three MCOs (BlueCare, UHC Community Plan, Wellpoint), but the eligibility, services, and application paths are otherwise distinct.
+Both share the TennCare III Section 1115 demonstration and the same three MCOs, but eligibility, services, and application paths are otherwise distinct.

-Not under Consumer Direction, CD specifically excludes spouses, conservators, legal guardians, and powers of attorney.
-The agency-employed pathway opened by Public Chapter 182 of 2025 (the Freedom for Family Caregiving Act) does allow a spouse to be hired by a TennCare-contracted home care agency as a W-2 employee in ECF CHOICES, the same as in CHOICES.
+Not under Consumer Direction, which specifically excludes spouses, conservators, legal guardians, and powers of attorney.
+The agency-employed pathway opened by Public Chapter 182 of 2025 (the Freedom for Family Caregiving Act) does allow a spouse to be hired by a TennCare-contracted home care agency as a W-2 employee in ECF CHOICES.
+The law bars agencies from refusing because of the relationship, but does not require any agency to hire a particular family member.
 See our TN how to get paid as a family caregiver guide for that pathway.

 Learn More